signalfx/integrations/collectd/README.md

 #### Configuring the ingest endpoint
 Before we can send metrics to SignalFx, we need to make sure you are sending them to the correct SignalFx realm.
-To determine what realm you are in, check your profile page in the SignalFx web application (click the avatar in the upper right and click My Profile).
+To determine what realm you are in (YOUR_SIGNALFX_REALM), check your profile page in the SignalFx web application (click the avatar in the upper right and click My Profile).
 If you are not in the `us0` realm, you will need to configure ingest url, as shown below.